fongfh/Getting-CleaningData/README.md

 Note that **run_analysis()** has no arguments.
 It writes the final **TIDY** data set to a file **"final_data.txt"** and stores it in the working directory..

-Output from the 'run_analysis.R' script
+Output from the 'run_analysis.R' Script
 ----------------------------------------

 The following **mean()** and **std()** columns that made up the tidy data frame.
 There are a total of **66** mean/std variables with **180** observations (=30 'User_ID's each with 6 'Activites').